 Email: [email protected]

-Dr. Antwanisha Alameen-Shavers is an Assistant Professor in the Department of Africana Studies at San Diego State University.
+Dr. Antwanisha Alameen-Shavers is an Associate Professor in the Department of Africana Studies at San Diego State University.
 A native of Richmond, California, she earned her Bachelors of Arts degree in Africana Studies at SDSU.
 Her remaining degrees were granted by The Ohio State University and Temple University in Black Studies.
 Dr. Alameen-Shavers has published scholarly articles focusing on the role of women in African traditional societies and controlling images attached to Black womanhood.